tlswg/tls13-spec/draft-ietf-tls-tls13.md

 randoms without detection as long as ephemeral ciphers are used.
 It does not provide downgrade protection when static RSA is used.

-Note: This is a change from RFC 5246, so in practice many TLS 1.2 clients and servers will not behave as specified above.
+Note: This is a change from {{RFC5246}}, so in practice many TLS 1.2 clients and servers will not behave as specified above.

 A client that receives a TLS 1.3 ServerHello during renegotiation